 Challenges and solutions in migrating large applications from AngularJS to Angular

-Migrating a large application from AngularJS to Angular can be a complex process, but addressing common challenges with effective solutions can ensure a smooth transition.
+Migrating a large application from AngularJS to Angular can be a difficult process.
+However, addressing common challenges with effective solutions can ensure a smooth transition.
 Here are some of the primary challenges and their corresponding solutions:

 1. Complexity of the existing codebase